Author has written 4 stories for Harry Potter, and Pokémon.

 It's a fluffy piece that I first read quite a while ago, but one that I'd still vouch for.
 It also has a solid lemon scene in one chapter.

 A great "perfect Harry/Hermione" relationship story.
 The chapters are short, but there are quite a few of them.
 Read it even if you can barely stand Harry/Hermione.

-I have an account there, so I imagine you can check my favorites, but the one EVERYONE (even you Harry/Ginny haters) should check out is Sovran (the author), my other top two pick.
+I have an account there, so I imagine you can check my favorites, but the one EVERYONE (even you Harry/Ginny haters) should check out is Sovran (the author).
 His Harry/Ginny AU series is glacially slow, but superb.

 It's hard to recommend stories or authors from this site.
 For the most part, it's all good.
 Everyone can find something they like there, so if you don't like one author's stuff, try another.
-I tried listing my favorites there, but decided to stop at eight in case anyone from there happened to read this and feel left out.
-It's an impressive bunch over there.
+JBern is usually a good place to start.

 The site is very new, so it's not hard at all to peruse its entire contents.
 I can assure you that you won't be wasting your time.
 I have an account over there, even if I haven't submitted anything yet, so feel free to check my favorites there if you want.
 They're pretty much DLP (darklordpotter(dot)net) incarnate.
 A somewhat disagreeable and intolerant bunch, but damn they can write.
 You might want to check DLP for fic recommendations as well.